 It’s the oldest shop in Black Mountain, North Carolina.
-None of the other shop keepers can remember a time when it wasn’t here.
+None of the other shopkeepers can remember a time when it wasn’t here.
 Nobody in town can remember a time when Pellom himself wasn’t here.
 The Time Shop and Pellom may well have been here before the town was here; before even the Cherokee were here.
 Nobody can say.

 These days Pellom isn’t the Pellom he once was.
 If you want him to come and deal with your time in your space you have to pick him up and bring him back at the appointed time.
 If your time is more flexible you can bring your time to him if it breaks.
-He might well have that part of time you need in his shop.
-He’s got all sorts of spare time parts from times past if precious little from time present and even less from time future.
+He might well have that part of the time you need in his shop.
+He’s got all sorts of spare time parts from time past if precious little from time present and even less from time future.
 Still, sometimes he’s got time.

 Most people look into the cluttered and dust-layered window of the Time Shop and walk on by.
 The stores full of crafts made the old-time way lure them on.
 After all, most of those who walk up and down this street in Black Mountain are retired and have, they think, all the time in the world.

 Pellom doesn’t mind.
 He knows what time it is.
 He also knows what can happen to time.
 How it can come unsprung.
 How it can run slow and still run fast.
 How time runs down.
 How time goes by.
 How time runs out.
 That’s why he’s careful, when he can, to save time.

 You can, if he decides he likes you, buy some time at the Time Shop.
 All you have to do is to step through the seldom-used door of the Time Shop and say “Good afternoon, Mr. Pellom.”
 Then you need to look around the shop carefully and slowly.
 You need, most of all, to take your time.

 In time, if the time is right, Pellom will glance up at you from behind his bench, his green eyeshade shadowing his eyes, and say, “What can I get you?”